Masha-L/MealHC/README.md

 | Eggs |  Dairy |
 | No pork |  Sesame |

+### Features
-The composition of the meal options will be based on nutritional values.
-The calorie intake will be determined based on the age, sex and activity level of the user.
+* The calorie intake will be determined based on the age, sex and activity level of the user
+* The composition of the meal options will be based on nutritional values

 #### Features that can be added:
 1.